 Panicking, he dived into his weapons bag frantically searching for another clip.
 He should’ve had the next clip in his pocket.

-He looked up and the closest corpse was right no top of him.
+He looked up and the closest corpse was right on top of him.
 He could do nothing was raise his hands to try and protect himself.
 Just as the corpse was barreling down on him, an explosion of mist erupted from the side of its head.
-It lifeless dropped to the floor.
+It lifelessly dropped to the floor.

 Within the approaching horde, certain corpses were falling forward from headshots.
 Someone else was in play.